mbuckler/personal-website/content/post/bad-dnn-asic.md

 single algorithm means that the resulting hardware can't do anything other than compute that algorithm.
 So, optimizing your hardware for the network of the moment is a dangerous proposition considering the deluge of papers every year from NIPS, ICML, ICCV, and CVPR.
-Consider the evolution from [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), to [ResNet](https://arxiv.org/abs/1512.03385), to [SqueezeNet](https://arxiv.org/abs/1602.07360), to
+As an example consider the evolution from [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), to [ResNet](https://arxiv.org/abs/1512.03385), to [SqueezeNet](https://arxiv.org/abs/1602.07360), to